ziad88/ziad88/README.md

 - Experience with Firebase different tools including auth, storage and databases.
 - Familiarity with code versioning tools such as Git/GitHub.
 - Good knowledge of working with iOS frameworks such as Core Data, Core Location
+- solid understanding of the IOS app life cycle

 <p align="left">
 <h3 align="left">Contact:</h3>